mickmcc/node-caltime/README.md

 - calculate the difference between timespans
 - merge the timespans in an array which overlap
 - sort an array of timespans
+- calulate the total duration of an array of timespans

-One useful feature provided by `caltime` is the ability to define time-based rules.
+A feature provided by `caltime` is the ability to define time-based rules using 'TimeRule' objects.
 This allows timespans to be generated according to a specific period and within certain constraints.
 Examples of the timespans which can be generated are:
 - 2-3pm on Monday of every week in UTC timezone.
 - 14:00-16:00 on the 24th of every month in New York timezone.
 - 9-10am on the third Tuesday of every month in Delhi timezone.

-Suggested uses of `caltime` include:
-- Track the effort assigned to multiple resources across multiple timezones.
-- Calculate the cost of resource usage using a calendar of costs which changes over time.
-- Schedule work across multiple timezones and reserve the required resources.

 `caltime` does not attempt to provide functionality which is already provided by other modules such as [Moment](http://momentjs.com).
 For this reason, `caltime`